orchardguides/kei-open-mcr/src/assets/manual.md

 with the correct answer key, and finally fill in the exam with the correct answers.

-This is optional - you can choose to just have the software read the exams and not score them.

 ### Reading Sheets

 Simply follow the following steps to process any number of filled exam sheets: